RishithSahu/OpenComic/README.md

 - Guides available offline from **Help ▸ Guides**
 - Right-click to delete custom catalog tabs
 - Windows installers no longer fail to start with `Could not load the "sharp" module`

+<a id="new-views"></a>

+## New ways to see your library

+A library, a series and your reading habits are each interesting in their own way that a plain grid and a plain list can't really show.
+Three new pages, each built around one specific question:

+### 🕸️ Series Relationship Explorer — "what else belongs with this one?"

+Right-click any series → **View relationships**.
+Instead of a wall of text, prequels, sequels, spin-offs, side stories and adaptations are laid out as a small flowchart: the adaptation (anime, if one exists) sits above the series itself, prequel → **this series** → sequel run left to right through the middle, and spin-offs / side stories sit below.

+Every node is resolved to your own library first — by the same tracking ID (AniList/MyAnimeList) if the related title is already tracked, and by fuzzy title match otherwise, using the same matching OpenComic already uses when it scrapes a folder's metadata in the first place.
+Click a node that resolved locally and it opens that series' actual files immediately — no searching, no guessing which folder it lives in.
+A relation that *doesn't* resolve locally (an anime adaptation, which naturally never has local files in a manga reader, or a prequel nobody's added yet) still shows in the diagram — click it and it opens that title's AniList or MyAnimeList page in your browser instead, so "nothing to click" never means "no information at all."

+### 🌌 Library Constellation — "what does my whole library actually look like?"

+A visual map of the *entire* library, styled as a real night sky rather than a generic node-link
+diagram: a deep-space background regardless of your active theme, a decorative starfield, and every series drawn as a small glowing star.
+Distance between two stars is genre similarity — series that actually share several genres end up visibly close together, unrelated ones drift apart — computed once as a physics simulation when the page opens, not live every frame.

+Genre similarity here is *weighted*, not a plain shared-tag count: a genre practically every series in your library has (Action, Comedy, Fantasy…) barely pulls two stars together, while a genre only a handful of series share (Cooking, Mecha, Isekai…) pulls hard — the same idea as TF-IDF weighting in search.
+Without that weighting, a real library's genre distribution collapses the whole map into one dense, illegible ball, since almost every pair of series shares *something* common.
+Distinctive clusters of stars get their own **nebula** — a soft, genre-tinted glow with the genre's name — so a region of the sky reads as "this is where the Isekai titles are" at a glance, without a label covering half the map for genres too common to mean anything as a cluster.

+Scroll to zoom (anchored to your cursor, not the middle of the screen), drag to pan, and click any star to jump straight into that series.

+### ☁️ Library Weather — "how am I actually doing?"

+A small, deliberately unserious dashboard, not another analytics page: unfinished series, series you completed *this month*, series you're actively reading (touched in the last two weeks), series untouched for over a year, and folders still missing a confirmed metadata match.
+Every number comes straight from data OpenComic already stores locally — your real reading progress, not a separate tracked-in-parallel counter that can quietly drift out of sync with it — so opening the page costs nothing extra and the numbers are always current.

+It's not trying to be a serious analytics suite.
+It's a "weather report" for a library that can easily have hundreds of series in it: five honest numbers, presented for a moment's reaction ("oh, I really should get back to that one") rather than a dashboard to study.

 <a id="performance"></a>